Skip to main content

 It’s worth mentioning that there can be malware-riddled variants of the Player Location Check app in the wild.
 Cybercriminals sure know how popular the service is and therefore how many people would like to install it.
 By spreading its trojanized copies, the black hats can take root on numerous Macs and thereby orchestrate large-scale adware campaigns.
 These malicious clones of the genuine solution may be able to redirect the victims’ browsers to dodgy ad networks and landing pages with more virus downloads.
 Also, they will inject ads into visited sites that further undermine the user experience.
 All things considered, if you are faced with the Player Location Check plugin that snuck into your Mac without permission and is causing a slew of popups along with obnoxious ads in the browser, be sure to get rid of it.

 When trying to uninstall this plugin, users often run into an obstacle that undermines the whole process.
 The usual technique of dragging the app to the Trash is to no avail as the system displays an alert saying that Player Location Check cannot be moved because it’s still open.
+Therefore, the key to getting rid of this software is to make sure that it’s not running at the moment.
+This basically translates into finding and stopping its process before you get down to the cleanup itself, but the binary might not yield to the regular quit method that involves the Mac’s Activity Monitor.
 To get around this persistence, it might be necessary to reboot your Mac in safe mode by pressing and holding the Shift key during the startup process.
 Release the key once you see the Apple logo and the login screen.
 When in safe mode, follow the steps below to remove the unwanted app for good.

 Player Location Check app manual removal for Mac